Dog skin allergies have been on the rise. Over the last ten years, the number of canines experiencing seasonal skin allergies increased by 30%.

 - Cleaning solutions

-The allergies lead to itching and redness around the ears, paws, underarms, ankles, wrists, eyes, and toes.
+The allergies can lead to itching and redness around the ears, paws, underarms, ankles, wrists, eyes, and toes.
 Environmental allergens can be seasonal, so your pup may only react at certain times of the year.

 Does My Dog Have Allergies?